DeaconSeals/engr-1110/docs/modules/m09/at-a-glance.md

 # Module Objectives

-At the end of this module you should be able to understand and apply the following concepts from Perusall:

-- Opening and using Perusall from Canvas
-- Perusall navigation bar, icons, hashtags, chats
-- Making comments in Perusall for text, video, and PDFs
-- Grading rubric for assignment in Perusall

-At the end of this module you should be able to understand the following concepts from cultural intelligence:
+At the end of this module you should be able to understand the following technical and engineering awareness concepts:

-- A working definition of cultural intelligence (CQ)
+- A basic understanding of what data centers and cloud computing are
-- Contrast between cultural intelligence and emotional intelligence
+- Contrast between the benefits and concerns of cloud computing regarding economic, social, and environmental factors
-- The importance of CQ in leadership, teamwork, and collaboration
+- An awareness of the ethical, global, economic, social, and environmental issues surrounding the development and use of AI

 At the end of this module you should be able to understand and apply the following concepts in Python and data science: